-In January 2021 the Bank issued a covered bond with nominal value EUR 500 million.
-Because the Group's funding need was low, the size of the loan book has been reduced.
-The Bank bought housing loans only with 127 million euros, and sold housing loans back almost with 560 million euros.
-Customers were paying back their housing loans with 1,1 billion euros.
-During the year 2,0 billion of covered bonds matured, and therefore balance sheet holds enough free loans as collateral for issuing covered bonds.
-Hedging and short-term funding were executed normally through Danske Bank A/S. The amount of cover pool eligible loans in the Danske Bank Group's Finnish operations has been stable.
+In September 2022 the Bank issued a covered bond with nominal value EUR 1250 million.
+The Bank bought housing loans with 738 million euros, and sold housing loans back to Danske Bank A/S, Finland branch with 29 million euros.
+Customers were paying back their housing loans with 0.8 billion euros.
+During the year no bond was matured.
+Taking into account the loan portfolio in Danske Bank A/S, Finland branch, the bank has access to enough loans for new issuance.
+Hedging and short-term funding were executed through Danske Bank A/S. The amount of cover pool eligible loans in the Danske Bank Group's Finnish operations has been stable.